jmebia/nextjs-blog-site/README.md

 ## Getting Started

-Run the following commands to get the projeect running:
+Run the following commands to get the project running:

 ```bash